-Keywords: chocolate banana baked oatmeal, brownie baked oatmeal
+Keywords: chocolate banana baked oatmeal, chocolate baked oatmeal, vegan baked oatmeal

 This post contains affiliate links.
 If you make a purchase through one of these links, I earn a small commission at no additional cost to you.
 I only recommend products I personally use, trust, and love!